 After being nearly destroyed in the ‘60s from urban renewal projects like roads, freeways, and to make way for other infrastructure, Milwaukee’s Bronzeville neighborhood has, in the years since, retaken its place at the center of the Black community.
 Since the late ‘90s, a still ongoing revivification project has brought a renewed sense of community to the once ravaged neighborhood.
 This has been accomplished via a series of community projects that empower existing members of the neighborhood to spearhead new businesses, organizations, and initiatives that will recirculate funds among them rather than funnel them out.

-Possibly the cornerstone of the revivification project, the reopening of America’s Black Holocaust Museum is scheduled for 2021, making it the perfect year to visit.
+Possibly the cornerstone of the revivification project, the reopening of America’s Black Holocaust Museum happened in 2021.
 The museum originally opened in 1988 in a small space above the Sultan Muhammad Islamic Center by Dr. James Cameron, the only man known to have survived a lynching.
 After several moves, the museum finally shuttered for what seemed like for good in 2008 due to financial stressors stemming from the stock market crash.
 Though we lost Dr. Cameron in 2006, reopening the museum became a priority project for community leaders, but for several years they were only exhibiting their collections online.

 Their new space is on the ground floor of the newly built Griot building, a refurbishment project that turned a former high school into housing and retail space as part of the Historic King Drive Business Improvement project.
 In the historic tradition of Black-owned businesses in Bronzeville, another huge success of this revivification project is the Bronzeville Collective MKE.
 A collaborative community project of Tiffany Miller and Lilo Allen, this pop-up turned full-time brick-and-mortar bazaar has become integrally important to Black artists in Milwaukee.